 After midnight, they decide to go home.
-John asks Matt if he is "OK" to drive.
+John asks Matt if he is "OK" to drive, and even offers to call an Uber driver.
 Matt assures him that he is fine.
 On their way home, Matt runs a red light.
 He is pulled over by a watchful Atlanta police officer.
 The officer detects the odor of alcohol, conducts a sobriety test and arrests Matt for DUI.